top of page

 There are many nooks and crannies around the vast building showcasing artefacts from the past.

-Its beautiful interior has a clean, modern design, with traditional azulejo tiles, fusing the old with the new.
+Its beautiful interior features a clean, modern design, with traditional azulejo tiles that fuse the old with the new.

 They serve quality traditional tapas with a modern twist.